rob-mosher/kernova-framework/README.md

 ## Contribution Guidelines

-We welcome contributions to the Arboria Framework!
+We welcome contributions to the Kernova Framework!
 To get involved, please:

  * Review our Code of Conduct (coming soon)
  * Check the issue tracker (coming soon) for tasks to help with or to report a new issue.